1. Start a Poetry Club

 3. Choose Your Team & Register!

 Hullabaloo teams consist of 3 to 6 poets aged 13 to 18.
 If your poetry club has more than six eager students, you’ll need to figure out how to choose a team.
-Make sure that your process is fair and accessible.
+Or if you have enough, you can try to register a second team!

 4. Perform!